mmendez100/videop/README.md

     The project uses an Object Oriented approach where a "constructor" is implemented as a function that holds all storage/member variables inside its closure.
 Member functions are implemented as functions injected into the constructor's prototype, following the style of Zaka's "The Principles of Object-Oriented JavaScript."
 Neverthess, this is not taken to an extreme, and getters and setters are not explicitly declared, nor underscores (as in _fakePrivateMemberVariable) are used.
 The disadvantage of this approach is the use of many, many redundant "this.xxxx" statements to refer to member variables or functions.
 The advantage is that there is exactly one copy of each member function machine code even when many instances of the class exist.

     I am aiming for clarity and ease of expansion, hence the code tends to be a bit verbose, but debugging advantages do exist.
 Following C99 style recommendations, logical comparisons are written for clarity often as "if (state_x == true && stateY == false)..." versus "if (state_x && !state_y)..."
-The logger class is used to implement different levels of verbosity and changing the logger can help debugging and events be easily directed to a file or a data sync.Using filters in the debugging console to select 'tags' also is useful.
+The logger class is used to implement different levels of verbosity and changing the logger can help debugging and events be easily directed to a file or a data sync.
+Using filters in the debugging console to select 'tags' also is useful.
 For example, with full VERBOSE mode, changed in Videop(), when using the filter "Stat" many more messages regarding statistic calculations can be seen.

     Note: Coding style, when working on a team, though, is always optimal to what the team uses.
     No coding style is "absolutely" better.

 Alternatives Considered